Kogi International Carnival: History Revisited – THISDAYLIVE

 “The Kogi International Carnival is more than just an event; it’s a celebration of our shared humanity, and showcasing Nigeria’s rich cultural heritage to the world.
 Visitors will have a unique experience that highlights our state’s beauty, talent, and investment potential.
 We invite everyone to join us for this unforgettable experience,” Orebiyi said.

 Also speaking about the proposed carnival, Babaeko, who is the CEO/ Chief Creative Director of the nation’s leading advertising firm, X3M Ideas, described Kogi State as a unique state that has a lot of historical relevance to Nigeria.
-To this end, he called on Kogites, home and abroad to rally round the team championing the course to organise the one week carnival and use it to position Kogi state as an ideal destination for tourism, cultural heritage and gateway to Federal Capital territory.
+To this end, he called on Kogites, home and abroad to rally around the team championing the course to organize the one-week carnival and use it to position Kogi state as an ideal destination for tourism, cultural heritage, and gateway to Federal Capital territory.

 I can’t agree less with the position of these gentlemen because I know what we have in Kogi State.
 Besides, one is excited that also expected at the showpiece are renowned musicians and performers; International dignitaries and cultural ambassadors; local and national government officials as well as economic Investors and entrepreneurs.

-For our teeming youths, the event will not only be a morale booster, it will open their eyes to modern trends in fashion, entertainment and foods.
+For our teeming youths, the event will not only be a morale booster, but it will also open their eyes to modern trends in fashion, entertainment, and food.
 For Kogites, the time to blossom is indeed now!